10th Finchley

 The 10th were very fortunate with regard to leaders and according to the first census figures that have been found, there were 10 with warrants in 1921.
 There were also 14 Rovers, 37 Scouts and 30 Cubs.

 In June the Troop camped at Bushey Grange Farm and spent a considerable amount of their leisure time at the Caledonian Schools.
 The summer camp was again held in Jersey but this time on their own.
 In total there were 50 members present, including 6 Cubs and, for the first time, a guest from the Caledonian Schools.
+As with 1920 a Camp Handbook was produced.

 The band played as the boat entered St Helier harbour and were overheard by a number of Scottish engineers on a trawler.
 As a result they offered to take the Group on a trip to Sark, provided the band played during the voyage.
 The offer was accepted but on the day of the trip the weather was extremely rough, which made playing very difficult.
 It proved an expensive trip as three drum-skins were broken due to sea water.